 Most of the beaches covered in this article are based in the West of Ireland.
-Ballyquin beach in Waterford is towards the East and therefore is a much calmer more tucked in beach.
+Ballyquin beach in Waterford is towards the East and therefore is a much calmer more tucked-in beach.
 The beach is located in Ardmore Bay and the beach is used mostly for long beach walks and swimming.
-This sandy beach eventually turns into rocks where the rock give way to an old wreckage.
-Ballyquin beach is a lovely beach in Ireland to either get some exercise, or just lounge about.
+This sandy beach eventually turns into rocks where the rock gives way to old wreckage.
+Ballyquin beach is a lovely beach in Ireland to either get some exercise or just lounge about.

 Located just around Ballyquin beach in the town of Ardmore.
 A wildly historical town, there is plenty of ground to cover in the town.
 The town also offers maps and sites of more shipwrecks to discover.
 You can also stop at the Shipmates Ardmore for a bite to eat.
 The restaurant takes modern twists on Irish favourites and provides the perfect summer salad.
 Ballyquin beach and the surrounding town of Ardmore are perfect for a quick summer trip.

 There’s no doubt that the beaches that encompass Ireland are amazing.
 With stunning views, crystal clear waters, and soft sandy beaches, it is a wonder how they don’t attract more visitors.
 On a warm summer’s day, the beaches can be seen filled with tourists and locals alike.
 Give these beaches a try the next time you’re dying for a swim.